infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Nutrition/Nutrition.md

 - According to the [Budget for Children 2022-23 Analysis](Volume%203/Reference%20Reading/Governments%20&%20UN/Budget%20for%20Children%202022-23%20Analysis.md)[^8]
 	- The share of children under the [[Saksham Anganwadi]] and [[Poshan 2.0]] scheme has observed a reduced allocation of 11.28 per cent with allocations going down from INR 19412.5 Crore in 2021-22 (BE) to INR 17223.61 Crore in Union Budget 2022-23 (BE).
 	- Nutritional deficiencies have been shown to have a negative impact on cognition [^9],
+-
 # Signs and symptoms of nutritional deficiencies

- - Small Head Circumference : Especially for children under the age of 4
- - Atypically short height and weight
+- Small Head Circumference : Especially for children under the age of 4Atypically short height and weight
 - Symptoms of Vitamin deficiencies observed in India  [^3]
 		 - All genders from ages 6-11 were:
 		 		 - Phrynoderma